astrochili/defold-trenchfold/README.md

 - [x] Expand the game configuration file with your own classes.
 - [ ] Request by [adding an issue or contribute](https://github.com/astrochili/defold-trenchbroom/issues).

+## Running the Example

+To run the example project, you first need to run two editor extension functions on a map file provided, according the [Export and Import](#export-and-import) part.

+With the project open in Defold, right click on the [level.map](https://github.com/astrochili/defold-trenchbroom/blob/master/assets/maps/level/level.map) file then click on `Prepare Map Components Folders`.
+Next right click on the .map file and click `Convert Map to Collection`.
+This will create a variety of folders and files next to the .map file.
+You can now build and run the example.

 ## Install

 1. Add link to the zip-archive of the latest version of [defold-trenchbroom](https://github.com/astrochili/defold-trenchbroom/releases) to your Defold project as [dependency](http://www.defold.com/manuals/libraries/).